-The subdivision is conditionally approved with Council requiring the retention of a number of the largest PKFTs, but allowing removal of a total of nine PKFTs and shelter trees across the site.
+The subdivision is conditionally approved with Council requiring the retention of a number of the largest PKFTs, but permitting removal of a total of nine (P)KFTs and shelter trees across the site; subject to the developer meeting the applicable offsetting provisions.

-The amount of compensation payable to Council's koala habitat rehabilitation fund is calculated as follows:
+The amount of compensation payable to Council's koala habitat rehabilitation fund is calculated at \$53, 334 (see below for breakdown of per tree amount).